Naveen-Khan/Deep-learning-Projects/Lungs Cancer Classification/Readme.md

-# Pneumonia Classification using Deep Learning (Chest X-ray)
+# Lungs cancer Classification using Deep Learning (Ct scan images)

 ### 📌 Overview
 This project focuses on automated lung cancer classification from CT scan images using a fine-tuned DenseNet CNN architecture.
 The system aims to assist radiologists by providing reliable predictions and explainability through Grad-CAM heatmaps.